scrabbletank/farhome-rules/rulesdoc.md

 ## Creating a Character
 Creating a character is simple, with only a few choices that you need to make early on.
 To start, choose a race for your character.
 The race determines your starting wounds, how far you can move or sprint, as well as your starting attribute bonuses.
 In addition, each race has a unique feat that all people of their race share.

 After picking a race, choose a background feat for your character.
-These are unique feats that can only be chosen during character creation and determine what kind of skills or abilities your character has learned before becoming an adventurer.
+These are unique feats that can only be chosen during character creation, determining what kind of skills or abilities your character had before becoming an adventurer.

 Next, assign your attribute scores.
 You start with a -1 to all attribute scores, adding any bonuses from your race.
 You get 9 free points you can arrange across your attributes how you want.
 At this stage characters can have a max attribute score of 3, with 5 being the maximum you can increase an attribute from leveling up.